junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 ### View : The 'front-end', user-facing part of a web application

-This is the only part of the app that user interacts with directly.
-Views generally consist of HTML and CSS.
-Sinatra uses `erb` files (Embedded Ruby) to dynamically generate html web pages and serve requested content.
-The views correspond to the routes/actions in the associated controllers, so there are views for showing movie list and reviews, displaying a signup/login form, and so on.
+The front-end or user-facing portion of an application is where the end-user interacts directly with an application. `Views` are generally made of HTML and CSS code.
+Sinatra uses `erb` files (Embedded Ruby) to dynamically create html web pages and serve requested content through the browser.
+The `Views`  correspond to the routes/actions in the associated controllers so there are `Views` for showing movie lists/reviews, displaying sign-up or login forms etc.

 ```
 <form method="post" action="/reviews">